luciaichino/SNAI1-2_CNCC/README.md

 --- 06_Define_proximal_distal_v6.Rmd

 R markdown including processing of data to classify regions as promoter proximal or distal and make panels shown in Figures 2 and 3 and related supplemental figures.
-This includes the linear mixed effect model of ATAC vs H3K27ac log2FC.
 The data file containing all the processed information has been uploaded to this repo (data_v4.rds).

+--- 07_Mixed_effect_model.Rmd

+ATAC vs H3K27ac log2FC across dTAG time points — linear mixed-effects model

 ## Figure 4: TWIST1, NR2F1, TFAP2A ChIP analysis